arwells-research-group/sigma-order-core/README.md

    *(constraints on whether constraint satisfaction itself remains stable under continuation or intervention; governs when local constraints remain valid under re-projection)*
    *(See **[sigma2-framework/](./sigma2-framework/)** for methodology backgrounder, motivating examples, scope boundaries, and the formal forcing schema.)*

+Σ₂ is used throughout the DFT ecosystem as a diagnostic and organizational concept.
+Its formal definition and admissibility criteria are developed in the dedicated Σ₂ framework documentation; the present README adopts that usage without reintroducing formalism.

 ### 3.2 Relationship Between Core Theory and Domain Phenomenology

 **Core theory provides primitives; domain modules show their manifestation.**